 County Coroner/Medical Examiner

-A coroner is a medical professional who investigates unexplained deaths to determine the cause of death.
-The coroner will analyze the body and any other evidence from the scene.
-They interview witnesses to get a better understanding of how and why the person died, and will speak to medical personnel who may have been involved in treating the deceased before they died.
-The coroner’s office may also perform toxicology tests to determine whether the deceased had substances in their system.
+Often another elected position, the county coroner is a medical professional who investigates unexplained deaths to determine their cause.
+The coroner analyzes the body and other evidence from the scene.
+They interview witnesses and speak to medical personnel who may have been involved in treating the deceased.
+Toxicology tests may also be ordered by the coroner’s office to determine whether the deceased had any substances in their system.

-A coroner often has some level of law enforcement training so they can testify in court.
-They may also serve as the county’s medical examiner to determine cause of death.
+A coroner often has some level of law enforcement or legal training so they can testify in court.
+They may also serve as the county’s medical examiner.

 County Clerk